Introduction

 Articles of Association

-As being the constitutional document of the company, the articles of association must be prepared in order to establish a JSC.
-Several copies of the articles of association have to be signed by all the shareholders (or their representatives by way of a proxy) of the JSC before the trade registry office (unless the shareholders or their representatives are illiterate or handicapped or cannot speak Turkish in which case the AoA must be signed before a notary public).
+As being the constitutional document of the company, the AoA must be prepared in order to establish a JSC.
+Several copies of the AoA must be signed by all the shareholders (or their representatives by way of a proxy) of the JSC before the trade registry office (unless the shareholders or their representatives are illiterate or handicapped or cannot speak Turkish in which case the AoA must be signed before a notary public).

-a) The names and surnames, address and citizenship details of the founders,
+a) The names and surnames, addresses, and citizenship details of the founders,

 b) The commercial name of the company,